what is a midwife?

 medications related to pregnancy, labour and newborn care.
 Our appointments with you are typically 30-45 minutes in length, which allows time for us to assess your and your baby’s health and share information with you.
 It also offers the opportunity for us to address any questions or concerns you may have.

 Midwifery care is based on a respect for pregnancy as a state of health and childbirth as a normal physiologic process and a profound event in a persons life.
 Midwifery care is holistic by nature, combining an understanding of the social, emotional, cultural, spiritual, psychological and physical impacts of a woman’s reproductive health experience.
 Midwifery upholds the belief that the pregnant person is the expert of their care and the primary decision maker.
 Fundamental to midwifery care is the understanding that a pregnant person's caregivers must respect and support them.
 Midwives hold space for you to experience a safe, dignified and empowering experience throughout pregnancy, birth and the postpartum period.

 what sets midwifery apart?

 continuity of care with small team of midwives

 during all trimesters of your pregnancy, birth and postpartum.
 There is a midwife on call 24/7, and you have the opportunity to meet and develop relationships with each of us during the pregnancy.

-We encourage you to be an active participant in your care.
+informed choice and being regarded as the expert decision maker.
 We provide you with information in a supportive, non-authoritarian manner to assist you in making decisions about how to approach your pregnancy and birth.
 We find that when women become primary decision makers, it can enhance their experience of childbearing and build confidence and trust.

-For more about midwifery care in BC, please go to Midwifery FAQs at the Midwives Association of BC’s website:
+For more about midwifery care in BC, please go to Midwifery FAQs at the Midwives Association of BC’s website: www.bcmidwives.com

 To dispel some myths associated with midwives, please read this article here.